 The Amber Spyglass – Philip Pullman (SPOILERS!)

-This book was filled with too many characters.
+This book has too many characters.
 As I said in my above review of the Subtle Knife, Lyra has always been the protagonist for me, and I miss her in the sections where she is absent.
 Also, the huge cast of characters all having slightly different adventures means that it takes forever to move the story on.
-By the time you’ve revisited each character and got an update on their journey, fifty pages has passed but the story is at all standstill.
+By the time you’ve revisited each character and got an update on their journey, fifty pages has passed but the story is at a standstill.
 This book would have been better if it had been simpler, not just regarding the characters and plot but the overarching themes too.

 The big theme of this book, which the whole series has been building too, is that religion is evil.
 His Dark Materials is designed as an indictment of the church, and the Catholic Church, specifically.
 However, religion is largely absent from the series.
 Even the most dedicated members of the Magisterium do not seem to attend church, or pray, or make decisions based on their Christian faith.
-The entire series is based on the premise that religion is the worst, but religion is almost nowhere to be found in the characters societies, which feels a little discordant as Lord Asriel is planning to wage a multiverse war against God.
+The entire series is based on the premise that religion is the worst, but religion is almost nowhere to be found in the characters’ societies, which feels a little discordant as Lord Asriel is planning to wage a multiverse war against God.
 The book is building to this enormous crescendo, but the basis for all the drama is hard to find in the text itself.
 We are told it is there, but we can’t see it.

 It just didn’t flow.
 Huge obstacles kept being set up to foil Lyra – the bomb and Father Gomez being the most notable to me – but they were dealt with in a matter of a few seconds after chapters of build-up, and the war itself passed far too quickly.
 The many, many pages of Mary and the mulefa were unnecessary and dragged those sections down.
 I can’t imagine how challenging it is to wrap up such an epic story, but even with that leeway, it’s impossible to ignore that this book has major issues.

 One thing I wish dearly is that Mrs Coulter and Lord Asriel had received a bit more airtime.
 I felt like they had great chemistry, and although these are books for young people and have to stay fairly PG – though the passage where Asriel threatens to gag her and she tries to goad him into doing it was clearly written for the adult readers – I think more could have been done to explore their twisted love story.
 Also, I wish there had been a final meeting between Lyra, Lord Asriel and Mrs Coulter.
 It seems a shame that they both fell into the abyss and she just shrugs and moves on – they were her parents, and she had complicated relationships with both of them that deserved more closure.
 However, this gripe comes from a place of finding these characters fascinating and wanting more of them, which is really a credit to Pullman.

 The Hunger Games – Suzanne Collins